We've Moved!

 The following is an overview of the 4 key steps to having O’Leary-Guth Law Office prepare an estate plan for you.

 Step One – Reach Out.
-First, contact me!
-You can call me at (262) 238-6996, or e-mail me at firm@olglawoffice.com Once you contact me, I will send you a Personal Information Form to help you get organized.
+First, contact us!
+You can call (262) 238-6996, or e-mail firm@olglawoffice.com Once you contact us, we will send you a Personal Information Form to help you get organized.
 The Personal Information Form is a place for you to outline your financial information and to answer some basic questions about yourself, your family and your objectives.

 Once we know your goals, we can explain alternative ways to accomplish them, and tell you what we expect it will cost to prepare the documents needed to fulfill your wishes.
 In other words, you will have a very good idea what your estate plan will cost before you incur any fees.

-Step Four – Sign Your Documents Once your estate plan meets with your approval, please contact me to schedule a signing meeting.
+Step Four – Sign Your Documents Once your estate plan meets with your approval, please contact us to schedule a signing meeting.
 At that meeting, you will sign the documents that make up your estate plan in the presence of two witnesses and notary, all of whom will be members of our team.
-You can also schedule a complementary introductory meeting with one of The Milwaukee Company’s investment advisors, if you would like their opinion on your investments, or ask them any financial questions you might have.

 That’s it!
 Easier than you thought, I bet.
-If you have any questions at all about how to get started, or about how we can be of service to you, please don’t hesitate to give me a call.
-I would welcome the chance to speak with you.
+If you have any questions at all about how to get started, or about how we can be of service to you, please don’t hesitate to give us a call.
+We would welcome the chance to speak with you.

 Schedule an appointment with us today.